oracle/nosql-node-sdk/doc/guides/tables.md

 Failure to call this method may cause your application to hang on exit.

 Most methods of {@link NoSQLClient} take an *opt* argument as an optional last argument.
-This is an options object (plain JavaScript object) which allows you to customize the behavior of each operation.
-You may pass it as object literal.
-Any option you specify in this object will override the corresponding option that was specified in {@link Config} object when {@link NoSQLClient} instance was created, for this particular operation.
+This is an options object with the format different for each operation (e.g. see {@link TableDDLOpt}, {@link GetOpt}, {@link PutOpt}, {@link QueryOpt}, etc).
+Each of these options will override corresponding option in {@link Config}, if exists, for the particular operation.
-If not specified, option values in {@link Config} will be used.
+If not specified, each option defaults to a corrensponding value in {@link Config}, if exists.

 ## Create Tables and Indexes

 Learn how to create tables and indexes in the Oracle NoSQL Database.

 Creating a table is the first step of developing your application.
 To create tables and execute other Data Definition Language (DDL) statements, such as creating, modifying and dropping tables as well as creating and dropping indexes, use method {@link NoSQLClient#tableDDL}.